New South Wales: Geography

-New South Wales is bordered on the north by Queensland, on the west by South Australia, on the south by Victoria and on the east by the Coral and Tasman Seas.
+New South Wales is bordered on the north by Queensland, on the west by South Australia, on the south by Victoria and the east by the Coral and Tasman Seas.
 The Australian Capital Territory and the Jervis Bay Territory form a separately administered entity that is bordered entirely by New South Wales.
 The state can be divided geographically into four areas.
 New South Wales's three largest cities, Sydney, Newcastle and Wollongong, lie near the centre of a narrow coastal strip extending from cool temperate areas on the far south coast to subtropical areas near the Queensland border.
+Gulaga National Park in the South Coast features the southernmost subtropical rainforest in the state.

-The Illawarra region is centred on the city of Wollongong, with the Shoalhaven, Eurobodalla and the Sapphire Coast to the south.
+The Illawarra region is centred on the city of Wollongong, with the Shoalhaven, Eurobodalla, and the Sapphire Coast to the south.
 The Central Coast lies between Sydney and Newcastle, with the Mid North Coast and Northern Rivers regions reaching northwards to the Queensland border.
 Tourism is important to the economies of coastal towns such as Coffs Harbour, Lismore, Nowra and Port Macquarie, but the region also produces seafood, beef, dairy, fruit, sugar cane and timber.

 The Great Dividing Range extends from Victoria in the south through New South Wales to Queensland, parallel to the narrow coastal plain.
 This area includes the Snowy Mountains, the Northern, Central and Southern Tablelands, the Southern Highlands and the South West Slopes.
 Whilst not particularly steep, many peaks of the range rise above 1000 m, with the highest Mount Kosciuszko at 2228 m.
 Skiing in Australia began in this region at Kiandra around 1861.
 The relatively short ski season underwrites the tourist industry in the Snowy Mountains.
 Agriculture, particularly the wool industry, is important throughout the highlands.
 Major centres include Armidale, Bathurst, Bowral, Goulburn, Inverell, Orange, Queanbeyan and Tamworth.

 There are numerous forests in New South Wales, with such tree species as Red Gum Eucalyptus and Crow Ash (Flindersia australis), being represented.
 Forest floors have a diverse set of understory shrubs and fungi.
 One of the widespread fungi is Witch's Butter (Tremella mesenterica).

 The western slopes and plains fill a significant portion of the state's area and have a much sparser population than areas nearer the coast.
 Agriculture is central to the economy of the western slopes, particularly the Riverina region and Murrumbidgee Irrigation Area in the state's south-west.
 Regional cities such as Albury, Dubbo, Griffith and Wagga Wagga and towns such as Deniliquin, Leeton and Parkes exist primarily to service these agricultural regions.
 The western slopes descend slowly to the western plains that comprise almost two-thirds of the state and are largely arid or semi-arid.
 The mining town of Broken Hill is the largest centre in this area.

 One possible definition of the centre for New South Wales is located 33 km west-north-west of Tottenham.